-On February 20, 2015, the Company issued 25,000 shares of common stock to a consultant for accounting and filing related services.
-Shares vested on issuance and were valued at \$25,000.
-Based on the value of services provided which was considered to be a more reliable indicator of the value versus the price of the stock which is thinly traded and not always representative
+On February 20, 2015, the Company issued 25,000 shares of common stock to a consultant for accounting and filing related servicesShares vested on issuance and were valued at \$25,000.

 On March 17, 2015 the Company entered into a 1-year convertible promissory note in the amount of \$50,000 with a current shareholder.
 The note bears an interest rate of 12% per annum until the entire Principal Amount is paid in full.
 The Holder may convert at any time with 5 day notice at 50% of the average closing bid prices on the primary market on which the Common stock is quoted.
 The note may be prepaid at any time with no penalty or premium upon giving the holder 15 days advance notice.